MorganJBradford/computer_science/COA/flashcards/memory.md

 #flashcards/memory/intro
 Secondary Memory:
 ?
-- It is non-volatile memory | It retains data even when the computer is turned off.
+- It is non-volatile memory (retains data even when the computer is turned off).
 - It is slower than primary memory.
 - Bigger in size.
 - Cost-effective.